Kaukau 4 Keiki

 Mahalo to the Sponsors

-Kahumana Food Hub and Organic Farms (O‘ahu), Mālama Kaua‘i (Kaua‘i), Vibrant Hawai‘i (Hawai‘i), and Maui United Way/Hana Farmers Market (Maui).
+Kahumana Food Hub and Organic Farms and Hawai‘i Foodbank (O‘ahu), Mālama Kaua‘i (Kaua‘i), Vibrant Hawai‘i (Hawai‘i), and Sustʻāinable Molokai (Molokai).
 Sponsor operations are also supported by private funding and volunteer organizations.

 The Kaukau 4 Keiki program is funded by the Hawaiʻi Child Nutrition Program through a Summer Feeding Network of community partners.